-- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Cultural humility and clinical knowledge of the cultural needs and resources in the local community. - Advance care planning conversations as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST). - Goals of care conversations in the medical record incorporated into the plan of care. - Sustainability of palliative care through revision of benefit structure.
+- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Clinical best practice provision of palliative that is: - Responsive to local cultural needs, - Includes advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST), and - o Incorporates goals of care conversations into the medical record and plan of care. - Sustainability of palliative care through revision of benefit structure.

-Recommendations by Stakeholder Group
+Recommendations for Stakeholder Groups